nice-digital/consultations/README.md

 9. Schedule the guidance for Now and hit Save
 10. go to https://test-indev.nice.org.uk/golive and hit Go Live

-If you go to your consultations list and search for the consultation you just created it should be there.
+If you go to the list page in consultations and search for this consultation it should be there.
 Clicking on the consultation should take you to the guidance page with all the links to add comments etc...

 ### Creating Self Signed Certificate for niceorg